 After fermentation and drying, the seeds are ready for the roasting process.
 During this process, coffee sets are put in a giant drum or container inside an oven.

 This drum keeps moving to protect the coffee seeds from getting burnt.
 However, the continuous motion also encourages the beans to lose more moisture through the evaporation process.

 Coffee beans are available in different roasting levels.
 These levels range from light to medium, medium-dark, and dark.
 The longer you leave the beans inside, the darker in color and lighter in weight they get.

 From that, you can conclude that a dark-roasted coffee bean should be much lighter in weight.
-Therefore, you’ll need more dark beans in your cup of coffee when compared to light-roasted beans.
+Therefore, you’ll need more dark beans in your cup when compared to light-roasted beans.